klanderfri/CardReaderLibrary/README.md

 ## Where do I get the result data?
 The library will present the results in two ways.
- 1. As a character array returned by the library method reading the cards (see the *CardReaderLibrary.h* file for more information).
+ 1. As a character array returned by the library method reading the cards (see the *CardReaderLibrary.h* file for details).
  2. In a tab separated file named *CardTitles.txt* in the subfolder *MtG-cards\Image Data* in your image folder.

 ## What else to know?